shopware/shopware/src/Docs/platform/5-orm/12-field-accessor.md

 A FieldAccessor is a selector for the data in your storage.

 In general, there is no need for a custom FieldAccessor unless you are dealing with uncommon data structures like JSON fields.
-For those kind of data structures, you need to decide which value should be used for searching entities in your storage.
+For that kind of data structures, you need to decide which value should be used for searching entities in your storage.

 ## Example

-Lets look at our `PriceField`.
+Let's look at our `PriceField`.
 It has a defined data structure with `gross`, `net` and `linked` properties.
 If you want to search on the `PriceField` you cannot simply evaluate a JSON field as you cannot compare it to anything.
 Therefore you need to classify your data and select your value to be compared.
 In this case, it will be the `gross` property in the `PriceField`.